bihealth/sodar-core/docs/source/app_projectroles_usage.rst

   user roles in order to synchronize project access remotely.
 - **Revoked access**: Previously available access which has been revoked.
-The project will still remain in the target site, but only superusers, the project owner or the project delegate(s) can access it.
+The project will still remain in the target site, but only superusers, the project owner or the project delegate(s) can acesss it.

 .. note::